Back/How I AI

 Step 5: Write Targeted Evaluations (Evals)

-With prioritized error categories, you can now write specific evaluations to test for these issues at scale.
-Evals fall into two main types:
+Now that you have prioritized error categories, you can write specific evaluations to test for these issues at scale.
+Evals generally come in two flavors:

 • Code-based Evals: For objective, deterministic checks.
 If you know the exact right answer or can check for specific patterns (e.g., user IDs not appearing in responses), you can write unit tests.
 An excellent example is ensuring sensitive information (like UIDs from system prompts) doesn't leak into user-facing outputs.